A major benefit of an SSAS is that it can offer more flexibility on where the money can be invested.

 This can include investing in assets that aren't generally available for many other types of scheme.
-For example, a SSAS is able to buy the company’s trading premises and lease them back to the company.
+For example, an SSAS is able to buy the company’s trading premises and lease them back to the company.

-All the SSAS assets are held in the name of the Trustees.
+All the SSAS assets are held in the name of the trustees.

 The scheme’s rules will say whether each member is allocated an ‘individual pot’ or whether the assets are pooled and each member holds a proportion of the scheme’s assets.